Yucca Mountain nuclear waste repository: Introduction

 On July 18, 2006, the DOE proposed March 31, 2017, as the date to open the facility and begin accepting waste based on full funding.
 On September 8, 2006, Bush nominated Ward (Edward) Sproat, a nuclear industry executive formerly of PECO energy in Pennsylvania, to lead the Yucca Mountain Project.
 Following the 2006 midterm congressional elections, Harry Reid, a longtime opponent of the repository, became the Senate Majority Leader, putting him in a position to greatly affect the future of the project.
 Reid said he would continue to work to block completion of the project, and is quoted as having said, "Yucca Mountain is dead.
 It'll never happen."

 In the 2008 Omnibus Spending Bill, the Yucca Mountain Project's budget was reduced to $390 million.
 The project was able to reallocate resources and delay transportation expenditures to complete the License Application for submission on June 3, 2008.
 During his 2008 presidential campaign, Barack Obama promised to abandon the project.
 After his election, the Nuclear Regulatory Commission told Obama he did not have the ability to do so.
 On April 23, 2009, Lindsey Graham and eight other U.S. senators introduced legislation to provide "rebates" from a $30 billion federally managed fund into which nuclear power plants had been paying, so as to refund all collected funds if Congress canceled the project.

 In November 2013, in response to a lawsuit filed by the National Association of Regulatory Utility Commissioners and the Nuclear Energy Institute, the U.S. court of appeals ruled that nuclear utilities may stop paying into the nuclear waste recovery fund until either the DOE follows the Nuclear Waste Policy Act, which designates Yucca Mountain as the repository, or Congress changes the law.
 The fee ended May 16, 2014.

-Lacking an operating repository, the federal government initially paid utility companies somewhere between $300 and $500 million per year in compensation for failing to comply with the contract it signed to take the spent nuclear fuel by 1998.
-For the ten years after 2015, it is estimated to cost taxpayers $24 billion in payments from the Judgment Fund.
-The Judgment Fund is not subject to budget rules and allows Congress to ignore the nuclear waste issue since payments therefrom do not have any impact on yearly spending for other programs.
+Lacking an operating repository, the federal government paid utility companies $5.3 billion between 1998 and 2015, in compensation for failing to comply with the contract it signed to take the spent nuclear fuel by 1998.
+For the ten years after 2015, it was estimated to cost taxpayers $24 billion in payments from the Judgment Fund.
+The Judgment Fund is not subject to budget rules, so payments therefrom have no impact on yearly spending for other programs.